rohrerj/scion/doc/dev/design/FABRID.rst

 ^^^^^^^^^^^^^^^^^^^^^

 In the current implementation, we only have local policies.
-To use global policies we need a place where we can store them in a append-only fashion, that can be fetched from all ASes.
+To use global policies we need a place where we can store them in an append-only fashion, that can be fetched from all ASes.
 One possibility could be to create an append-only list and store it in the SCIONLab GitHub repository.

 Rationale